mgudux/paper-s3-warehouse/README.md

 ## Hardware

-The firmware targets the **M5Stack Paper S3**, an ESP32-S3 with a 9.7" e-paper display and a 2000mAh battery.
+The firmware is designed for the **M5Stack Paper S3**, an ESP32-S3 e-paper display.
 The touch panel is a 3×2 grid (each cell is one shelf location).

-Each device covers a 2×2 or 2×3 block of shelf positions (height × width).
+Each device covers a 2×3 block of shelf positions (height × width).
 The position is configured in the web UI, you set the row, the bottom level, and the leftmost box column.
 The device figures out which items belong to it based on that footprint.
+Everything is customizeable.

 ---